-Kenny Gibson is the National Head of Safeguarding for the NHS overseeing several portfolios, including Child Sexual Exploitation, Female Genital Mutilation and Looked After Children, and is the Safeguarding Lead for the HPAC.
+Kenny Gibson is the National Head of Safeguarding for the NHS, overseeing several portfolios, including Child Sexual Exploitation, Female Genital Mutilation and Looked After Children, and is the Safeguarding Lead for the HPAC.
 Prior to becoming the Head of Safeguarding for NHS England & NHS Improvement, Kenny was the Head of Public Health Commissioning for London.
-Kenny is passionate about connecting with and listening to patients, carers and health practitioners in order to improve services and experiences within the NHS, as well as to empower people about their own well-being.
+Kenny is passionate about connecting with and listening to patients, carers, and health practitioners in order to improve services and experiences within the NHS, as well as to empower people about their own well-being.

-He has supported the work of the HPAC as a Council member since 2019, and is excited to see the vital steps in the Council’s mission since the register was setup in 2014 to help safeguard patients and staﬀ across the UK as the first regulator for non-paramedic ambulance clinicians.
+He has supported the work of the HPAC as a Council member since 2019 and is excited to see the vital steps in the Council’s mission since the register was set up in 2014 to help safeguard patients and staﬀ across the UK as the first regulator for non-paramedic ambulance clinicians.

 The Health Practice Associates Council puts the patient at the centre of everything we do.
 We seek to ensure best practice, high standards of competence, proficiency and patient safety are adhered to by all our registered practitioners through regulation and support.

 ▶ Show care and compassion to all stakeholders

 ▶ Always strive to be fair and objective in decision making